 At first, PV may not cause symptoms.
 In many cases, a routine blood test finds evidence of PV before any symptoms present.

-Treatment options typically focus on a few different areas of the disease.
-According to the Genetic and Rare Diseases Information Center (GARD), the primary goal of treatment is to help prevent thrombosis (blood clots) from occurring.
+Treatment options typically focus on a few different areas of the condition.
+The primary goal of treatment is to help prevent thrombosis (blood clots) from occurring.
 Blood clots can lead to conditions such as heart attack or stroke if they travel to the heart or brain.

 The secondary goal of treatment is to help improve quality of life.
 Doctors may prescribe medications or make recommendations to help prevent itchiness or depression symptoms.